We improve on nature.

 N-acetylglucosamine-1-phosphodiester alpha-N-acetylglucosaminidase (NAGPA), also known as uncovering enzyme, removes the covering GlcNAc group, thereby exposing mannose 6-phosphate.

-S1-S3 variant of GlcNAc-1-phosphotransferase
+The Breakthrough Discovery: S1-S3 Variant of GlcNAc-1-phosphotransferase

 Although scientists have understood the process for phosphorylating lysosomal enzymes for some time, no one has been able to control GlcNAc-1-phosphotransferase to enhance the level of M6P on enzyme replacement therapy (ERT) enzymes.
 The problem is that GlcNAc-1-phosphotransferase is difficult to control in laboratory conditions and manufacturing processes.

-In 2017, Stuart Kornfeld and Lin Liu achieved a breakthrough when they created a controllable variant of GlcNAc-1-phosphotransferase — the S1-S3 variant.
+In 2017, Stuart Kornfeld and Lin Liu achieved a breakthrough discovery when they created a controllable variant of GlcNAc-1-phosphotransferase — the S1-S3 variant.
 When cells were given both the DNA sequences for the S1-S3 variant and various lysosomal enzymes, the cells were able to produce the lysosomal enzymes with high M6P content.
 Drs.
 Kornfeld and Liu published their results in a leading peer-reviewed journal(2), clearly showing that the S1-S3 variant can enhance the M6P content of lysosomal enzymes and that the resulting lysosomal enzymes are better able to bind to cell surface receptors.

 * p<.05; ** p<.01; LAMAN: lysosomal acid alpha-mannosidase for alpha-mannosidosis.
 GAA: acid alpha-glucosidase for Pompe disease.
 GLA: alpha-galactosidase A for Fabry disease.
 GBA: beta-glucocerebrosidase for Gaucher disease.